arthurs14/node-nasa-project/README.md

 # Node Nasa Launch Project

-- This project focuses on building a backend with Node.js and Express to interact with a pre-made React front end.
+- This project focuses on building a backend with Node.js and Express to interact with a pre-made React front-end inside a Docker container.

-- This project runs inside a docker container
+## Requirements

+- Docker Desktop
+- MongoDB URL (request if needed)
+- SPACEX API URL (request if needed)

 ## Steps to Run